geoserver/geoserver/doc/en/user/source/production/troubleshooting.rst

 `jstack <http://java.sun.com/javase/6/docs/technotes/tools/share/jstack.html>`__ is a tool extracting a the current stack trace for each thread running in the virtual machine.
 It can be used to identify scalability issues and to gather what the program is actually doing.

-It usually takes people knowing about the inner workings of GeoServer can properly interpret the jstack output.
+It usually requires detailed understanding of the inner workings of GeoServer to properly interpret the jstack output.

 An example of usage::